On the Diversity-Multiplexing Tradeoff of Unconstrained Multiple-Access Channels: Abstract

 \section{Abstract}

-In this work the optimal diversity-multiplexing tradeoff (DMT) is investigated for the multiple-input multiple-output fading multiple-access channels with no power constraints (infinite constellations).
-For $K$ users ($K>1$), $M$ transmit antennas for each user, and $N$ receive antennas, infinite constellations in general and lattices in particular are shown to attain the optimal DMT of finite constellations for the case $N\ge (K+1) M-1$, i.e. user limited regime.
-On the other hand for the case $N<\lf(K+1\ri)M-1$ it is shown that infinite constellations can not attain the optimal DMT.
-This is in contrast to the point-to-point case where infinite constellations are DMT optimal for any $M$ and $N$.
-In general, this work shows that when the network is heavily loaded, i.e. $K>\max\lf(1,\frac{N-M+1}{M}\ri)$, taking into account the shaping region in the decoding process plays a crucial role in pursuing the optimal DMT.
-By investigating the cases where infinite constellations are optimal and suboptimal, this work also gives a geometrical interpretation to the DMT of IC's in multiple-access channels.
+In this work the optimal diversity-multiplexing tradeoff (DMT) is investigated for the multiple-input multiple-output fading multiple-access channel with no power constraints (infinite constellations).
+For $K$ users ($K>1$), $M$ transmit antennas for each user, and $N$ receive antennas, infinite constellations in general and lattices in particular are shown to attain the optimal DMT of finite constellations for $N\ge (K+1) M-1$, i.e., user limited regime.
+On the other hand for $N<\lf(K+1\ri)M-1$ it is shown that infinite constellations can not attain the optimal DMT.
+This is in contrast to the point-to-point case in which infinite constellations are DMT optimal for any $M$ and $N$.
+In general, this work shows that when the network is heavily loaded, i.e., $K>\max\lf(1,\frac{N-M+1}{M}\ri)$, taking into account the shaping region in the decoding process plays a crucial role in pursuing the optimal DMT.
+By investigating the cases in which infinite constellations are optimal and suboptimal, this work also gives a geometrical interpretation to the DMT of infinite constellations in multiple-access channels.